openethereum/openethereum.github.io/decl_storage.md

 	/// Load the value from the provided storage instance. fn get() -> Self::Query;

-	/// Store a value under this key into the provded storage instance. fn put<Arg: Borrow<T>>(val: Arg);
+	/// Store a value under this key into the provided storage instance. fn put<Arg: Borrow<T>>(val: Arg);

 	/// Clear the storage value.